 Both King Hardrada and William, Duke of Normandy wanted the throne of England.
 William gathered a fleet and was ready to sail across the Channel to the south coast of England, Harald gathered an invasion force in the north.
 The Norman army had only 7,000 men.
 King Hardrada’s Viking warriors met the troops from Mercia and Northumbria, at Fulford, on the outskirts of York and the battle took place.

-It was terrible fight, in which the armies of Mercia and Northumbria were defeated.
+It was a terrible fight, in which the armies of Mercia and Northumbria were defeated.
 York surrendered to the invaders, and Harald did not enter the city but retired to Stamford Bridge to await the gathering of hostages from around the region.

 This was a huge mistake.
 The Norse warriors had only 5 days to enjoy their victory at Fulford.

-On 25 September, King Harold, the last Anglo-Saxon king of England, surprised Harald Hardrada of Norway at Stamford Bridge, and defeated the Norsemen.
+On 25 September, King Harold, the last Anglo-Saxon king of England, surprised Harald Hardrada of Norway at Stamford Bridge and defeated the Norsemen.
 Hardrada and Tostig were killed.
 Harald Hardrada’s death was caused by an arrow that struck his neck.
 He was buried at the Mary Church in Nidaros, Norway.

 In a way, it’s a bit ironic that a great warrior like Hardrada who traveled to distant lands and fought in deadliest battles died after spending only a few days on British soil.